FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_pluggable_authorization.md

 2\.
 Restart the Admin and TM daemons.
 The plug-in name is then removed from the registry along with its configuration options.

-When you uninstall <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, the plug-ins JAR files are also removed.
+When you uninstall {{< SecureTransport/componentshortname  >}}, the plug-ins JAR files are also removed.

 ### Redeploy or update a plug-in